 Most understand that life expectancies are influenced by gender and race.
 However, were you aware that affluence impacts longevity?
 According to a research paper published in 2007 by the Social Security Administration’s Office of Retirement and Disability Policy, there is a difference in both the level and the rate of improvement in mortality by socioeconomic status.
 In other words, not only do upper-income earners enjoy a longer life expectancy, they have also experienced a greater improvement in longevity.

 Why?
 There are a number of longitudinal studies on the correlation between wealth and longevity, such as the Grant Study, which was funded by dime store magnate W.T.
 Grant and conducted by Harvard University in 1939.
 In addition to having better access to health care, the affluent tend to be more forward-looking and goal-oriented.
 Additional research has shown that individuals who make decisions with an eye toward the future tend to make better choices, resulting in a healthier lifestyle.

 Prior to 1984, Social Security benefits were exempt from federal income tax.
-However, beginning in 1984, as much as 50% of one's Social Security benefit became subject to tax.
-In 1993, a new 85% level was added.
+However, beginning in 1984, as much as 50 percent of one’s Social Security benefit became subject to tax.
+In 1993, a new 85 percent level was added.
 Today, there are three categories of Social Security taxation:

 No portion of an individual’s benefit is taxed.

 Eighty-five percent is subject to federal income tax.

 See also: 10 tax facts for retirees

 This determination rests upon two issues: the recipient’s tax filing status and modified adjusted gross income (MAGI), also known as provisional income.
 The formula for MAGI is 50 percent of Social Security plus all other income.
 Here’s an example.